A completed academic Bachelor's degree

 Months of entry

-The influence of the European Union on spatial and environmental planning in the member states and regions is ever increasing.
-The Master’s in European Spatial and Environmental Planning (ESEP) offers a solid theoretical foundation to analyse the EU policies for environment, renewable energy and regional development and to understand how they influence spatial planning policies and practices.
+The Master’s specialisation in European Spatial and Environmental Planning (ESEP) offers a solid theoretical foundation to analyse the EU policies for environment, renewable energy and regional development and to understand how they influence spatial planning policies and practices.
 This programme also offers training in research methodology and teaches how to conduct meaningful comparisons.